395t/coding-assignment-week-9-imp-2/README.md

 <img src="Output/brandenburg.gif">
 <img src="Output/Bradenburg PSNR.png">

 The original paper had a PSNR of 29.08.
-THe PSNR of this implementation maxes out at about 4.
+The PSNR of this implementation maxes out at about 4.
 However, the images were downsized to make the runtime reasonable, which explains why the number is somewhat lower.
-The original authors were additionally more likely to have higher computing power and train for significantly longer.
+The original authors additionally had higher computing power and the ability to train for significantly longer.

-The training for the Bradenburg representation still took an entire day.
-The experiment can be repeated in the same colab notebook as nerf by checking out the nerfw branch and uploading the brandenburg dataset from the author's website to the colab disk space.
+The training for the Brandenburg representation took an entire day.
+The experiment can be repeated in the same colab notebook as NeRF by checking out the nerfw branch and uploading the (recommended to be already locally downsized) brandenburg dataset from the paper's author's website to the colab disk space.

-## Conclusion
+### Conclusion
 Both NeRF and Nerf-w provide impressive results under the right scenarios, but require significant compute time to achieve these results.
 The results are also significantly limited by the quality of the training dataset.

 ## GIRAFFE Summary